 Files opened with deft are automatically saved after Emacs has been

 idle for a customizable number of seconds.
 This value is a floating

 deft-auto-save-interval (default: 1.0).

-.emacs file.
-Then run M-x deft to start.
+you can simply run M-x deft to start Deft.
 It is useful

 to create a global keybinding for the